zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 If you look through the rest of the code you'll see we've configured the grid to activate any of the websites when they're clicked on.
 We'll pass the 'id' of the website that is activated to the details blade as an input.

+<a name="working-with-data-overview-implementing-the-detail-view"></a>
 ### Implementing the detail view

-The detail view will use the EntityCache (which we hooked up to our QueryCache) from the DataContext to display the details of a website.
+The detail view uses the `EntityCache` that was associated with the  `QueryCache` from the `DataContext` to display the details of a website.
 Once you understand what's going on in the master blade you should have a pretty good handle of what's going on here.

 The blade starts by creating an view on the EntityCache:

 ```typescript